Endless Rooms: Music videos

 The lead single, "The Way It Shatters" had its music video premier on the band's YouTube channel the day of the single release, 2 February 2022.
 The video features a man in a suit walking up from the beach to celebrate his birthday party, but is unenthusiastically observing and taking in the festivities around the party before retreating back to the ocean.
 The video was directed and edited by Nick Mckk and Mike Ridley, with Loni Thomson providing art direction.
 Actors Cecil Coleman, Shane O'Keefe, Lauren Heron, and Kgomotso Skehu made appearances in the music video.

 The single "Dive Deep" did not have a corresponding music video, but a video visualiser was released in conjunction with the single.
 It shows video of twilight over the horizon, with visualisations of the band members walking.
 The video was directed by Jamieson Moore.

 Critical reception

 Endless Rooms was met with widespread acclaim from contemporary music critics.
 At Metacritic, which assigns a weighted average, Endless Rooms has a rating of 82 out of 100 to reviews from mainstream publications, based on eight critic reviews.

 Track listing

+Personnel

+Credits are adapted from the album's liner notes.